Keeping a dog

 - try not to comfort your dog during storms or fireworks as it reinforces its fear

-- ensure your dog is registered and is wearing its registration tag in case it flees in fright
+- ensure your dog is microchipped, registered and is wearing its registration tag in case it flees in fright.

 GPS dog collars

-Council also acknowledges new and emerging technology which may also assist, for example, GPS enabled dog collars.
+Council also acknowledges new and emerging technology (such as GPS enabled dog collars) which may also assist reuniting you with a lost pet.
 Before purchasing any of this technology, Council recommends that you research different products on the market to ensure you find the most appropriate product or collar for your dog.
+Please note, this technology is not approved to replace the microchip requirement under the legislation.

 Dog off-leash areas